Normanville (SA)

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Normanville's median income among taxpayers is $37,204, with an average of $47,203.
-This is below the national average.
-Rest of SA has a median income of $48,920 and an average of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Normanville's median and average incomes are approximately $40,478 and $51,357 respectively as of September 2025.
-Census 2021 income data indicates household, family and personal incomes in Normanville fall between the 3rd and 6th percentiles nationally.
-Income analysis reveals that 34.7% of residents earn $400 - 799 weekly (661 residents), contrasting with metropolitan regions where the $1,500 - 2,999 bracket leads at 27.5%.
-The prevalence of lower-income residents (40.3% under $800/week) suggests constrained household budgets across much of Normanville.
-Housing costs are modest, with 87.3% of income retained, but total disposable income ranks at just the 6th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Normanville's median income among taxpayers is $37,204.
+The average income in this suburb is $47,203.
+Both figures are below the national average.
+In comparison, Regional SA has a median income of $48,920 and an average of $58,933.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates for Normanville's median income are approximately $40,988 as of March 2026, with the average estimated at $52,004 during the same period.
+Census 2021 data indicates that incomes in Normanville fall between the 3rd and 6th percentiles nationally for households, families, and individuals.
+Income analysis reveals that the largest segment of residents earns between $400 and $799 weekly, with 658 people comprising this group.
+This contrasts with metropolitan regions where the highest earning bracket is $1,500 to $2,999 per week, at 27.5%.
+The prevalence of lower-income residents in Normanville (40.3% earn less than $800 weekly) suggests constrained household budgets across much of the suburb.
+While housing costs are modest, with 87.3% of income retained, the total disposable income ranks at just the 6th percentile nationally.

 Frequently Asked Questions - Income